claranet/cloud-deploy-docs/source/rst/run.rst

  - An error during a hot deployment (via the :ref:`cmd_deploy` command)
  - An error on a running instance, probably at first bootstrap

-This section details every tips you need to know and which may help you debug those kind of cases.
+This section details most of the tips you need to know and which may help you debug those kind of cases.

 Debug hot deployment
 --------------------